The EU's corporate sustainability reporting directive | FCM Travel

 Under the CSRD, companies must set emissions targets and report on sustainability metrics such as emissions, water usage, and waste management.
 They must also share information on social issues like how they treat employees, diversity policies, human rights commitments, and their efforts against corruption, bribery, and diversity in their company boards.
 So, it's not just about being environmentally friendly; it's also about more inclusive decision-making.

-Does my company have to comply to CSRD?
+Does my company have to comply with CSRD?

 Why should travel managers care about the CSRD?